sidhikat/swat-zero-waste-v2/README.md

 # README

 This repository is a product of the Swarthmore Tech 4 Social Good, Spring 2019.
-Rails website built for Swat Zero Waste, an organization working to dramatically rethink the consumption culture of Swarthmore College.
+Rails website built for Sync up for Zero Waste, an organization working to dramatically rethink the consumption culture of Swarthmore College.

 <!--TODO: I'd like to put all of the documentation notes into a separate repository at the end of the project (maybe before?) for future teams to reference.-->